Dental Insurance for Seniors Over 65

 Age-related health expenses can snowball quickly.
 Make sure you have quality dental coverage before the need for an expensive treatment surprises you.
 Our goal is to provide the highest-value dental benefits to Wisconsin seniors.

 Affordable Dental Care for Seniors in Wisconsin

 The need for dental treatments and services seem to crop up more often as we age, including:

 Regular dental visits not only improve the health and appearance of your teeth and mouth but may also enhance the quality of your overall health.
 With professional dental care, your dentist has the opportunity to notice early warning signs of serious diseases including:

 - Heart disease

 How Dental Insurance Can Protect the Health of Wisconsin Seniors

 The older the person, the more likely it is they need extra dental care.

 Early detection before more obvious symptoms manifest can be lifesaving, as subtle symptoms of illness often appear in the mouth first.

-Heart disease, the leading cause of death in both men and women nationwide, is directly linked to oral infections caused by bacteria in the mouth.
-Routine dental cleanings can play a vital role in preventing serious disease, or alerting you to pursue early treatment before it gets worse.
+Heart disease is directly linked to oral infections caused by bacteria in the mouth.
+Routine dental cleanings can play a vital role in preventing serious diseases or alerting you to pursue early treatment before it gets worse.